History of Burnley F.C.: Football League founder members (1888–1912)

-The team were relegated again in 1899–1900 and became the centre of a controversy when their goalkeeper Jack Hillman attempted to bribe opponents Nottingham Forest in the last match of the season, which resulted in his suspension for the whole of the following season.
+Under Mangnall, the team were relegated again in 1899–1900 and became embroiled in controversy when goalkeeper Jack Hillman attempted to bribe opponents Nottingham Forest during the last match of the season, which resulted in his suspension for the entire following campaign.
 It is possibly the earliest-recorded case of match fixing in football.
-Burnley continued to play in the Second Division in the first decade of the 20th century; the side finished in last place in 1902–03 but were re-elected.
-The struggling performances combined with the club's considerable financial debt saw manager Mangnall leave Burnley for Manchester United in October 1903; his successor was Spen Whittaker.
-In 1907, Burnley supporter Harry Windle was invited onto the board to become a director and two years later, he was elected chairman.
-The club's finances improved under Windle's guidance.
+Burnley continued to play in the Second Division in the first decade of the 20th century.
+The side even finished in last place in 1902–03, but were re-elected.
+The struggling performances combined with the club's considerable financial debt saw manager Mangnall leave Burnley for Manchester United in October 1903; his successor was Spen Whittaker, who became the club's youngest-ever manager at age 32.
+In 1907, Burnley supporter Harry Windle was invited onto the club's board to become a director, and two years later, he was elected chairman.
+The club's finances improved under Windle's reign.
 The team reached the quarter-finals of the 1908–09 FA Cup but were eliminated by Mangnall's Manchester United in a replay.
-In the original match on the snow-covered pitch at Turf Moor, Burnley led 1–0 when the match was abandoned after 72 minutes.
-In April 1910, Whittaker was on his way to London by overnight train to register the signing of Harry Swift from Accrington.
+In the original match at Turf Moor, played on a snow-covered pitch, Burnley were leading 1–0 when the game was abandoned after 72 minutes.
+In April 1910, Whittaker was on his way to London by overnight train to register the signing of Harry Swift from Accrington Stanley.
 During the journey, he fell from one of the carriages, and died from his injuries shortly afterwards.
-The directors appointed John Haworth as the new manager, who subsequently signed Burnley's first overseas player—German Max Seeburg—and changed the club's colours from green to the claret and blue of First Division champions Aston Villa; Haworth and the Burnley directors believed the change might improve the club's fortunes.
-The side's form did improve; only a loss in the last game of the 1911–12 season denied the club promotion.
+The directors appointed John Haworth as the new manager, who subsequently signed Burnley's first overseas player, the German Max Seeburg.
+The Burnley directors also changed the club's colours from green to claret and blue.
+The side's form improved as only a loss in the final game of the 1911–12 season denied the club promotion.